Table of Contents

 ShiftGrit’s Incorporation of CBT!

 At ShiftGrit, we recognize the many benefits of CBT and use aspects of it in our therapy.
-We also use concepts in the Shift Protocol, which systematically reduces and/or eliminates Limiting Beliefs using Reconditioning via Exposure & Integration (REI) (more commonly referred to as Reprocessing).
+We also use concepts in the Shift Program, which systematically reduces and/or eliminates Limiting Beliefs using Reconditioning via Exposure & Integration (REI) (more commonly referred to as Reconditioning).
 We essentially mixed these all together and threw in some of our own innovations (including giving attention to the walnut) to create a protocol that gets to the root of many mental health concerns including:

 We also operate in the realm of life optimization and love to help people build their ideal realities.
 We all have everyday struggles and could benefit from some therapy to help with: